Bernardo-MG/jqassistant-analyzer-maven/readme.md

 ### Scanned Project

+It's important having access to the .class files of the scanned project.
+And it can be useful adding also reports and test results.

-JQAssistan will scan .class files, along other artifacts.
-And even additional reports from tools such as JaCoCo or PMD.
-For this reason the scanned project should be compiled before scanning.
+For this reason the following command should be run, on the scanned project, before scanning:

-It is recommended using this command:

 ```
 mvn verify site
 ```

-This way not only the compiled code, but also all the artifacts from testing and the site reports will be available.

 ## Collaborate